Genocs/genocs-library/README.md

 ## Common

-This project contains common functionalities that do not relay on runtime or other libraries.
-This project contains interfaces and base classes used as placeholders and to be used across without dependencies.
+This project contains common functionalities that do not rely on runtime or other libraries.
+This project contains interfaces and base classes used as placeholders and to be used across the platform without dependencies.

 ## Core